zhufengGNSS/POD_GeoscienceAustralia/README.md

 ## Acknowledgements

+### Eclipse Routine

+The routines to calculate the eclipsing times for GPS satellites were based off the original routines written by Jan Kouba, they have since been heavily modified.

 ### JPL Planetary Ephemerides

 We are using the Jet Propulison (JPL) Planetary and Lunar Ephemerides processing program ((ftp://ssd.jpl.nasa.gov/pub/eph/planets/fortran/ ), in particular the routines: